untoldextacy/LightDarkForms/readme.md

 # Annonymous fourm

-This Challenge is to demostrate the usage of local APIs in order to retain data upon submission
+This Challenge is to demostrate the usage of local APIs in order to retain data upon submission.

 ## Feel free to post everything anonymously

 This is a forum to express yourself anonymously.
 No need to say who you are but feel free to personalize a custom alias to go by.
+All commments are posted upon public viewing

 [LightDarkForms](https://untoldextacy.github.io/LightDarkForms/)